 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua) (Council of Florence: DS 1314: vitae spiritualis ianua), and the door which gives access to the other Sacraments.
 (CCC #1213)

 The word “baptism” means to “plunge” or “immerse.”
 This plunging does something beyond description.
 It actually brings about a complete transformation of the person baptized.
 They are “born again.”
-Remember what Jesus said to the Pharisee Nicodemus: “No one can enter the kingdom of God without being born of water and Spirit” (John 3:5).
+Remember what Jesus said to the Pharisee Nicodemus: “No one can enter the kingdom of God without being born of water and Spirit” (Jn 3:5).
 Baptism is that new birth.
 And this is not simply some symbolic or inspiring statement.
 Jesus is not just speaking in an analogous way.
 He’s telling the truth!
 Baptism is an actual new birth by water and the Holy Spirit.
-And the result of this new birth is that a new person emerges.
+The result of this new birth is that a new person emerges.
 The old person enters into the water of baptism and dies.
 Then the new person rises from those waters.
-For this reason the ideal form of baptism is full immersion.
+For this reason, the ideal form of baptism is full immersion.
 The person is completely plunged into the water just as Jesus died and entered into the tomb.
 And then, just as Jesus rose from the tomb, so also the newly created Christian rises from the waters.

 Effects of Baptism

 The fact that water is used for baptism signifies that there is a true cleansing that takes place.
 It’s a washing away of sin and death.
 And since baptism is a sacrament, it accomplishes that which it signifies.
 In other words, it actually does wash away all sin and death.